assareh/terraform-aws-consumer-elb/README.md

 Instead of having to figure out the details of how to run a piece of infrastructure from scratch, you can reuse existing code that has been proven in production and approved by the security team.

-## Who maintains this Module?

-This Module is maintained by [Gruntwork](http://www.gruntwork.io/).
-If you're looking for help or commercial support, send an email to [modules@gruntwork.io](mailto:modules@gruntwork.io?Subject=Vault%20Module).
-Gruntwork can help with:

-* Setup, customization, and support for this Module.
-* Module for other types of infrastructure, such as VPCs, Docker clusters, databases, and continuous integration.
-* Module that meet compliance requirements, such as HIPAA.
-* Consulting & Training on AWS, Terraform, and DevOps.

 ## How do you use this Module?